-In 2009, the Company acquired all of the outstanding shares of The Supercat Fast Ferry Corporation from 2GO Group, Inc., amounting to P650.0 million.
-The outstanding balance is presented as part of Trade and Other Payables account in the 2019 consolidated statement of financial position (see Notes 13 and 15).
+In 2019, the Company acquired all of the outstanding shares of The Supercat Fast Ferry Corporation from 2GO Group, Inc. amounting to P650.0 million.
+The outstanding balance is presented as part of Trade and Other Payables account in the 2019 consolidated statement of financial position (see Notes 13 and 19).

-in 2009, the Group reclassified Advances to puppliers under Other Non-current Assets amounting to P293.8 million to Construction in progress under Property and Equipment account (see Notes 9 and 11).
+in 2019, the Group reclassified Advances to suppliers under Other Non-current Assets amounting to P293.0 million to Construction in progress under Property and Equipment account (see Notes 9 and 11).

-in 2018, the Group acquired certain machinery and equipment amounting to F76.8 million through a sale and leaseback agreement with a local bank (see Note 17).
+In 2018, the Group acquired certain machinery and equipment amounting to P76.8 million through a sale and leaseback agreement with a local bank (see Note 12).

-in 2017, the Company acquired Udenna investments 8.
-V. (UIBV) from Udenna Corporation (Udenna) through share-for-share swap, where the Company issued 775,384,615 common shares in favor of Udenna, in exchange for shares of UIBV (see Note 10).
+In 2017, the Company acquired Udenna Investments B. V. (UIBV) from Udenna Corporation (Udenna) through share-for-share swap, where the Company issued 775,384,615 common shares in favor of Udenna, in exchange for shares of UIBV (see Note 10).

-(Formerly Chelsea Logistics Holdings Corp.)

-(A Subsidiary of Udenna Corporation)

-NOTES TO CONSOLIDATED FINANCIAL STATEMENTS

-DECEMBER 31, 2019 AND 2018

-(Amounts in Philippine Pesos)
+CHELSEA LOGISTICS AND INFRASTRUCTURE HOLDINGS CORP.
+AND SUBSIDIARIES (Formerly Chelsea Logistics Holdings Corp.)
+(A Subsidiary of Udenna Corporation) NOTES TO CONSOLIDATED FINANCIAL STATEMENTS DECEMBER 31, 2019 AND 2018 (Amounts in Philippine Pesos)